Parsa307/AmongUsMenu/README.md

    Copy `AmongUsMenu.dll` to the `BepInEx\plugins` folder.

 4. **Optional but Recommended**
-   Install the [Open Sans font](https://fonts.google.com/specimen/Open+Sans) for a cleaner and more polished UI experience.
+   Install the [Inter font](https://github.com/rsms/inter/releases/latest) for a cleaner and more polished UI experience.

 ## **FAQ: Frequently Asked Questions**